SETTING GOALS OR CHANGING HABITS… YES!

 4. Goals Need Intention

-- Habits, on the other hand, don’t require much reflection or thought.
-You just need to create a routine and stick to it for a couple of months before it becomes an unconscious behavior.
+Habits, however, don’t require as much conscious thought.
+You need to establish a routine and practice it consistently until it transforms into an automatic behavior.

 5. Habits Can Last Longer